 Who knows?
 That conversation you have with them might be the story they tell their grandkids about how they became a millionaire.

-What ways are you investing for your retirement?
+In what ways are you investing for your retirement?

 How can we get more young people to understand the importance of compound interest?